BastienEscaich/Quinterac/README.md

 Notes & Credit
 ===========
-Quinterac and its rights belong to Peter Ju and Bastian Escaich.
+Quinterac and its rights belong to Peter Ju and Bastien Escaich.

 More documentation of the testing is available upon request.